M4rotte/docker-centreon/README.md

 Centreon, in contrast, is being built from source.
 I’m getting a try with the [current master branch available on GitHub](https://github.com/centreon/centreon/tree/master), I may later try the 2.8.x branch… we’ll see.

 I’m aware of the availability of Centreon packaged in RPM.
 While this is easy to deploy a standalone Centreon solution it’s not well suited to deploy a multi-host supervision.
 Beside, being able to follow the developpement of the product and mastering its deployement (what is made possible installing from the source), seems to be a useful advantage to make things done.

+The builds are made on the container itself (ie: there is no separate builder).
+I should probably change that but it’s not a priority for me (except if someone convince me of the contrary).

 ### [Centreon CLib](https://github.com/centreon/centreon-clib)